Nokia 3310: Design

 The 3310 was developed at the Copenhagen Nokia site in Denmark and unveiled at the "Don't be bored.
 Be totally board." lifestyle event in Oberhausen, Germany, as well as "Nokia Unplugged" concerts in the Asia-Pacific region.
 It is a compact and sturdy phone featuring an 84 × 48 pixel pure monochrome display.
-It has a lighter removable 115 g battery variant which has fewer features; for example the 133 g (4.6 oz) battery version has a start-up image of two hands touching while the 115 g version does not.
+It has a lighter removable 115 g battery variant which has fewer features; for example, the 133 g (4.6 oz) battery version has a start-up image of two hands touching while the 115 g version does not.
 It is a slightly rounded rectangular unit that is typically held in the palm of a hand, with the buttons operated with the thumb.
-The blue button is the main button for selecting options, with "C" button as a "backspace", "back" or "undo" button.
+The blue button is the main button for selecting options, with the "C" button as a "backspace", "back" or "undo" button.
 Up and down buttons are used for navigation purposes.
 The on/off/profile button is a stiff black button located on the top of the phone.
 Like its predecessor Nokia 3210, the 3310 was marketed as a customizable consumer-oriented handset targeting the youth.
 It is about a centimeter shorter than the 3210.

-The 3310 has durable casing and construction, which is often humorously exaggerated in online communities.
+The 3310 has durable casing and construction, which is often humorously exaggerated in online communities as "indestructible".
 Numerous videos exist of the phone being put through increasingly-severe tests of the phone's strength, including being dropped from a great height (sometimes protected by makeshift cases made from various objects), being crushed by heavy objects or being struck by vehicles or hammers.
 The 3310's reputation for durability led HMD Global to develop the Nokia 800 Tough with MIL-STD-810G standard compliance in mind.

 Features

 The Nokia 3310's main new feature introduced over its predecessors was a Chat function.
 This is an instant messaging-like feature that works on standard SMS.
 The 3310 was popular for SMS text messaging because of Chat and also because it allowed long messages three times the size of a standard SMS text message, at 459 characters.
 It also featured threaded SMS writing and voice dialing for the quick dialing of selected numbers.

 The 3310 is known for having many features that were rare for the time.
 These include many utilities, such as a calculator, Nokia network monitor, stop watch and a reminder function.
-It has four games: Pairs II, Space Impact, Bantumi, and the hugely popular Snake II.
+It has four games: Pairs II (a video game version of Concentration), Space Impact, Bantumi (a video game version of Kalah), and the hugely popular Snake II.
 The Snake series of games has been popular on Nokia handsets since the late 1990s.
 CNET remembered Space Impact, a shoot 'em up in which the player fires projectiles at oncoming aliens, as a mediocre game overall but impressive for fitting a mobile device with its complexity and length.
 It was later recreated for other mobile devices.

 The Nokia 3310 runs on Nokia's proprietary Series 20 software.

 The Nokia 3310 uses a MiniSIM (more commonly known as a standard SIM).